 Has your child ever thrown a tantrum or had a complete meltdown in the middle of a store?
 If you’re like most parents, the answer is yes!
-Instead of trying to bribe them with toys, chocolate, or ice cream, try these calming strategies for kids.
+Instead of trying to bribe them with toys, chocolate, or ice cream, try calming strategies for kids.

 In this article, we’ll share the most effective ways to help your child (and you) manage strong emotions better.
-Self-expression and emotions are crucial for developing Character, one of the 5 C’s at the heart of the Begin Approach to help kids thrive in school and life.
+We’ll show you how to help them calm down, find resilience, and as a result, have healthier relationships with peers and teachers.

-• Deep breathing, sensory stimulation and a safe environment are great calming tools for anxiety
+- Deep breathing, sensory stimulation, and a safe environment are great calming tools for anxiety.

 Why are Calming Strategies for Kids Important?